 Not only do water leaks cause your water bill to rise, but its most apparent issue is it can damage your home.
 It doesn’t matter how small the water leak, you’ll either be paying for it through your water bill or damages.
 Follow our steps on possible causes of household water leaks, how to check for leaks, the repercussions of not fixing the leak, when to hire a plumber, and how much would it cost to repair.

 While strands of hair, dirt and debris can clog the water flow of your drains, over time, they can also cause your drains to burst or crack.
 Clogs that aren’t dealt with can create increased pressure within the drains, causing the water to strain your water pipes and result in damage.

 20% to 35% of all residential toilets contain water leaks.
 While quite common, there are multiple causes for a toilet leak that can remain unnoticed.
 If you hear your toilet flushing on its own, you have a toilet leak, which is due to a damaged flapper or a flush valve seal leak.

 Another issue could be the seal under your toilet is damaged.
-This leak can usually go undetected.
+This leak can usually go undetected unless there’s a stinky smell coming from your toilet.
 Inspect the screws and bolts for rusting as well as mould surrounding the bottom of the toilet.
 Make sure the toilet is mounted securely because a loose toilet can allow the seal to leak water.